-Item No. ltem In Compliance?
+Item No. Item In Compliance?
 Comments

 Yes No N/A

-D6 Phasing/Sequencing If operational phasing or sequencing is described on your site plan, please indicate what phase(s) you are in for extraction, progressive rehabilitation and final rehabilitation is/are currently under extraction and which phase(s) is/are undergoing rehabilitation: phase A and B are active
+D6 Phasing/Sequencing V If operational phasing or sequencing is described on your site plan, please indicate what phase(s) you are in for extraction, progressive rehabilitation and final rehabilitatior is/are currently under extraction and which phase(s) is/are undergoing rehabilitation: phase A and B are active